Nightshade23x/Rock-Paper-Scissors-AI-Lab/Documents/Implementation.md

 **Performance and Big-O comparison**

-Since all computations are constant time per round, the performance is dominated by the history size and the number of models.
+Since most computations are constant time per round, the performance is dominated by the history size and the number of models.
 Thus, in realistic use, the system will perform effectively even over hundreds of rounds.
 I/O operations are the slowest part in this project, but still fast enough for the project overall.

 **Possible shortcomings and Suggestions for improvement**